-The company is a subsidiary of the Group headed by Entain plc (the Group) with a number of leases held in its name, and is therefore integral to the Group's business model.
-Consequently, the ability of the Company to continue as a going concern is based on the ability of the Group to continue as a going concern.
+The company is a subsidiary of the Group headed by Entain plc (the Group) and consequently, the ability of the Company to continue as a going concern is based on the ability of the Group to continue as a going concern.

 The Group has prepared financial forecasts comprising operating profit, balance sheet and cash flows covering the 36-month period to 2024.
-In preparing these forecasts, the directors have assessed the impact of the Covid-19, including the normalization of revenues against prior year periods with lockdowns.
-These revised forecasts indicate that the Group will remain within its present facilities and that there is sufficient covenant headroom even under the sensitised downside scenarios.
+In preparing these forecasts, the directors have assessed the impact of the Covid-19 outbreak on the business and have revised the cash flow forecasts for 2022 to take account of the consequent reduction in profits and net cash inflows.
+These revised forecasts indicate that the Company will remain within its present facilities and that there is sufficient covenant headroom even under the sensitised downside scenarios.

-Entain plc has indicated its intention not to seek repayment of the amounts currently due to the group, which at 31 December 2021 amounted to £1,098,986,000 and to continue to make available such funds as are needed by the company, until at least 12 months from the date of approval of the financial statements and for the foreseeable future.
+Entain plc has indicated its intention to continue to make available such funds as are needed by the company, until at least 30 September 2023 and for the foreseeable future.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.